linkerd/linkerd-examples/k8s-daemonset/README.md

 ## Building

-The Docker image for the hello and world services can be found at `buoyantio/helloworld:0.0.1`.
+The Docker image for the hello and world services is [buoyantio/helloword]( https://hub.docker.com/r/buoyantio/helloworld/).
 You can also build the image yourself by running:

 ```bash
 cd helloworld